dipockdas/instantslides/README.md

 # instantslides

-Demonstration of slides content generation using Jubilee NLP API
+Google Slides generation using Splunk Jubilee NLP API.
+Just enter your natural language query and get instant chart results...

 A Google AppScript project that connects to Splunk Project Jubilee's REST API.
 The REST API lets you issue queries to get data out of Splunk using natural language.
 You don't need to use or learn SPL.